You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Financial hardship can happen to anyone.
 You can lose your job, or your business could fail—which is what happened to millions of people during the pandemic.
 Someone in the family got sick, and your savings went to hospital bills.
 Death, divorce, and disability can also change circumstances overnight.

-In this economy, running a tight budget is a good idea even if you’re not going through financial hardship—a penny saved is a penny earned!
-But when times are tough, every expense has to be brought under scrutiny.
+In this economy, running a tight budget is a good idea even if you’re not going through financial hardship.
+But when times are tough, every expense must be scrutinized.

 You can’t do much about fixed costs like rent or insurance premiums.
 However, zoom in on variable costs.